jelias/jelias.github.io/_projects/harmony-kit.md

 {{end}}
 {{main}}
 ##### Participatory Design
 We started out drawing concepts to solve rather narrow problems, some were focused on security, others on ease of access.
-After fifty different backpack ideas, we had to take a step back and reasses.
+After fifty different backpack ideas, we had to take a step back and reassess.
 We would not be able design a solution without exploring the core problem: the shared backpack experience.
 {{end}}
 {{wide}}
 ![Emily's breakup letter + Participatory design workshop](/assets/images/projects/harmony-kit/letter_workshop.png)